ddev/ddev/docs/users/cli-usage.md

 DDEV works happily with most any PHP or static HTML project, although it has special additional support for several CMSs.
 But you don't need special support if you already know how to configure your project.

 1. Create a directory (`mkdir my-new-project`)
-2. cd into the directory
+2. Change to the new directory (`cd my-new-project`)
-3. `ddev config`
+3. Run `ddev config`
 4. Get initial code:
     * Clone your project into the current directory
     * Or build it with `ddev composer create <package_name>`
-5. `ddev start`
+5. Run `ddev start`
 6. Configure any database settings; host='db', user='db', password='db', database='db'
-7. If needed, import a database with `ddev import-db`
+7. If needed, import a database with `ddev import-db --src=databasename.sql`.
+The database has to be in your project directory.
 8. Visit the project and continue on.

 ### WordPress Quickstart